hathibelagal-dev/instantpolyglot/docs/eng/Portuguese.md

      EP: **Estou a falar** (I am speaking)
      BP: **Estou falando**

-4. Use of "você":
+4. Use of “você”:
-   - In EP, "você" is somewhat formal, while "tu" is used for informal situations
+   - In EP, “você” is somewhat formal, while “tu” is used for informal situations
-   - In BP, "você" is the standard form in most regions, with "tu" used regionally
+   - In BP, “você” is the standard form in most regions, with “tu” used regionally

 5. Spelling:
    - Some words have different spellings: